svbnbyrk/nba/README.md

 ## API Endpoints

-### 1. Simulate Games: `GET /v1/games/simulation`
+### Simulate Games: `POST /v1/games/simulation`

+- Description: Initiates a simulation of all games scheduled for the given week, resulting in real-time score updates and changes to the game, team, and player statistics.

-Query Parameters:
+- Payload Parameters:
   - `week`: The week number to simulate games for.

-Description:
-Simulates all games scheduled for the given week and provides real-time score updates.
+Initiates the simulation process for all games in the specified week.
+This endpoint creates or modifies resources representing the games' outcomes and should be used to trigger a new simulation.

 ---

-### 2. Retrieve Schedule: `GET /v1/games/schedule`
+### 2. Retrieve Schedule: `GET /v1/games`
 Query Parameters:
 - `week`: The week number to retrieve the schedule for.